Muhammadatef/AWS-Retail-Data-ETL-Pipeline/README.md

 * Amazon S3: Stores the transformed data in Parquet format.
 * Amazon Athena: Allows querying the transformed data using SQL.
 * Terraform: Manages and deploys the infrastructure as code.
+* Jupyter Notebook : connecting it using Amazon Athena to do the serving layer and dashboard.

 *Prerequisites*